hotdogaaron/hotdogaaron.github.io/mlvg/mlvg_1.markdown

 	../source/common/MLWidget.h:37:  Widget(WithValues p) : PropertyTree(p) {}
 	../source/common/MLDrawContext.h:103:  PropertyTree* pProperties;

 Okay, so it looks like it isn't actually defined within `mlvg`, which makes sense.
-But we can see it appears to be defined in `MLPropertyTree.h`  Let's see if that is from `madronalib`:
+But I can see it appears to be defined in `MLPropertyTree.h`  Let's see if that is from `madronalib`:

 	find ../../madronalib -name MLPropertyTree.h

 	# Output
 	../../madronalib/source/app/MLPropertyTree.h

 Jackpot!
 Remember when I said that I "luckily" had a previously compiled version of `madronalib`?
-Well, let's go ahead and update / rebuild that.
+It turns out using a year-out-of-date version was a bad idea; let's go ahead and update / rebuild that.

-[Note: I didn't really search these projects using `grep / find` -- `madronalb`/`mlvg` are fairly small and easy to parse visually or by poking around.
-That said, in a much larger codebase, using search tools will almost certainly save you a significant amount of time.]

 	cd ../../madronalib
 	git pull